 We’d hate for you have to spend hours and hours creating a character and wasting your life away on one of these games that don’t have a pay-off.
 All too often, these types of games can just be an endless time sink.
 That’s not what we’re looking for, though; we want something juicier, something meatier.
 Something that isn’t pay-to-win.

-This list contains all of the best-looking upcoming video games in the MMO genre coming to North America in 2019.
+This list contains all of the best-looking upcoming video games in the MMO genre coming to North America in 2020 and beyond.
 We’ll note that we tried to include every upcoming MMORPG we could find in development, but we excluded browser-based and lower quality titles simply because, well, they’re not worth our time (nor are they worth yours).

 See Also: Best MMOS of All-Time

 Developer Frozenbyte has just announced Starbase, an upcoming sci-fi space MMO filled with robots, spaceships, and mega-sized space stations.

 We don’t know much about it just yet, as the listing just dropped on Steam this morning.
 But there’s at least an announcement trailer on the listing page, as well as a link to their official site that contains more details.

 On the official site, the devs note that Starbase will have destructible environments, with everything being fully destructible or disassembled, as long as players have the right tools and weaponry.